 It's likely you have been swaddling your baby from the very first day they arrived.
 Most babies are comforted by a swaddle since it mirrors their 9 months spent in the womb.
 Not only that, but it keeps babies' arms tucked in close to their body so they won't be startled by their Moro reflex.
 Your baby likely enjoys their swaddle, and it will also help them fall asleep more easily and sleep longer.

 Swaddling is amazing for your baby, but you can't do it forever.
 Once your baby can roll, it will no longer be safe for your baby to stay swaddled as we discuss here.
 But keeping them in a sleep sack will continue the coziness they are used to having.
-The Dream Sleep Sack is the perfect solution to go from swaddled to unswaddled sleep since this weighted sleep sack has detachable wings.
+The Wearable Weighted Blanket is the perfect solution to go from swaddled to unswaddled sleep since this wearable weighted blanket has detachable wings.

 Sing and Snuggle in Your Favorite Spot